WeNNeW22/FSTB/README.md

-# FSTB
+# Recording for ocde
-Fahrebheit_Celsius Comparsion Table
+something i have learnt